 First, earthly life will end eventually.
 Death stalks us all, and we are confronted with this morbid reality daily.

 Second, once a person dies, his ties with earthly environments are severed.
-He has no awareness of the happenings transpiring upon this planet.
-He has no further earthly rewards to be received, because he has been removed from this realm.
+He has no awareness of events transpiring on this planet.
+He has no future earthly rewards because he’s been removed from this realm.
 In fact, even the memory of him, as a general rule, will eventually fade.

 Finally, former earthly associations — good or bad — are interrupted by death.
 The deceased person is removed forever from activity “under the sun.”
 This expression, used twenty-nine times in the book of Ecclesiastes, refers to earth’s domain.